PradeepGogulamudi/Vessel-Metrics/README.md

 -->Python

-## Steps to setup your microservice as a target for Scraping Application Metrics
+## Steps to setup microservice as a target for Scraping Application Metrics
 You can download the Vessel Metrics library as Python Package from Pfizer Artifactory, i.e.

 ```bash